Waveform inversion with a data driven estimate of the internal wave: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0077 to Borcea and Garnier, the U.S. Office of Naval Research under award number N00014-21-1-2370 to Borcea and Mamonov and the National Science Foundation under Grant No. DMS-2110265 to Zimmerling.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0077 to Borcea and Garnier, the U.S. Office of Naval Research under award number N00014-21-1-2370 to Borcea and Mamonov and the National Science Foundation under Grant No. DMS-2110265 to Zimmerling.\\ We thank J\'er\'emie Sefo for finding the tyop in the statement of Proposition~\ref{prop:calcFM} and Algorithm 1, which is now corrected.